LLinNYU/Forage_BA/README.md

 ## Overview
 The Forage: British Airways is a data science job simulation that involves web scraping, analyzing data, and creating a predictive model to answer realistic business questions such as "What topics are discussed in reviews for the service?" and "What are the factors considered in a customer's purchase?" for British Airways.

-This simulation introduced me to web scraping and handling natural language tasks.
-This was also good practice with binary classification models.
+This simulation provided an interoduction to web scraping, handling natural language tasks, and binary classification models.

 ## Structure
 - data: folder containing the notebooks that processed the data and the relevant csv files